20000 Varuna: Orbit and classification

 Varuna orbits the Sun at an average distance of 42.7 AU, taking 279 years to complete a full orbit.
 Its orbit is nearly circular, with a low orbital eccentricity of 0.056.
-Due to its low orbital eccentricity, its distance from the Sun varies slightly over the course of its orbit.
+Due to its low orbital eccentricity, its distance from the Sun varies only slightly over the course of its orbit.
 Varuna's minimum distance possible (MOID) from Neptune is 12.04 AU.
 Over the course of its orbit, Varuna's distance from the Sun ranges from 40.3 AU at perihelion (closest distance) to 45.1 AU at aphelion (farthest distance).
 Varuna's orbit is inclined to the ecliptic by 17 degrees, similar to Pluto's orbital inclination.
 Varuna had passed its perihelion in 1928 and is currently moving away from the Sun, approaching aphelion by 2071.

-With a nearly circular orbit at around 40 to 50 AU, Varuna is classified as a classical Kuiper belt object (KBO).
+With a nearly circular orbit at around 40 to 50 AU, Varuna is classified as a classical Kuiper belt object (KBO), or sometimes a "cubewano".
 Varuna's semi-major axis of 42.8 AU is similar to that of other large classical KBOs such as Quaoar (a=43.7 AU) and Makemake (a=45.6 AU), although other orbital characteristics such as inclination widely differ.
 Varuna is a member of the "dynamically hot" class of classical KBOs, meaning that it has an orbital inclination greater than 4 degrees, the imposed maximum inclination for dynamically cold members of its population.
 As a classical KBO, Varuna is not in orbital resonance with Neptune and is also free from any significant perturbation by Neptune.